domeneghetti/archUnit/README.md

   - The package name changed, I finded it with name: TngTech.ArchUnitNET.xUnit
   - The package installed by cli on linux environment broke build, it was possible install by Nuget Manager on Windows environment
 ```
-After create a project, I just create a simple classes for validate architecture rules.
+After created a project, I just create a simple classes for validate architecture rules.

-Lets running the project, just check if it's ok
+Lets running the project, just check it's ok
-- open terminal
+- open your terminal
 - navigate to project archUnit.UI
 - execute command dotnet run